flexbox/react-native-bootcamp/setup/README.md

 💡 I do provide advices for Linux and macOS.

 💡 I am **not responsable** if you encounter issues on windows machines.
-(But you can follow theses instructions [https://academy.infinite.red/p/installing-react-native-tutorial-on-windows-10/](https://academy.infinite.red/p/installing-react-native-tutorial-on-windows-10/) to make it work).
+(But you can follow this [setup tutorial from InfiniteRed](https://academy.infinite.red/p/installing-react-native-tutorial-on-windows-10/) to make it work).

 ## System Requirements